Part of our This Is What Makes a Brilliant Wedding series

-Look through a load of wedding photos, and you won’t get far before you see something cringe-worthily posed.
+Look through a load of wedding photos online, and you won’t get far before you see something cringe-worthily posed.

 Posing should bring out the best in you, not make you look uncomfortable.
 We have set of shots/poses that we like to aim for – but by no means do we do every one at every wedding.

-When looking through the photographer’s photos, do the couples look like they just happened to be there.
+When looking through the photographer’s photos, do the couples look like they just happened to be there, enjoying themselves?
 Because it shouldn’t look like they’ve been placed there by a photographer in a strange pose that doesn’t suit them.

 Every couple is different, so forcing them in to a pose that makes them uncomfortable is not going to give you a great photo.

-I’d much rather have a couple looking amazingly happy and relaxed with each other and the pose 80% perfect, than spend an extra few minutes perfecting the pose and having two people looking at each other with all the romance of someone considering firing their photographer mid wedding day.
+We’d much rather have a couple looking amazingly happy and relaxed with each other and the pose 80% perfect, than spend an extra few minutes perfecting the pose and having two people looking at each other with all the romance of someone considering firing their photographer mid-wedding.

 15. Are you discreet / respectful on the day?